-Breast Cancer Awareness Month may be coming to an end, but eating healthy all year round can reduce your lifetime risk.
-It is as simple as choosing a whole-food, plant-based diet, including these nine foods that have been shown in studies to drive down risk even lower.
-Breast cancer is the number one cancer among women in the US, afflicting about 276,000 women a year, or 1 in every 8 women over their lifetime, which is why so many of us are searching for ways to reduce the risk of a diagnosis.
+October is Breast Cancer Awareness Month, but eating healthy all year round can reduce your lifetime risk of the disease.
+Reducing your risk of breast cancer may be as simple as choosing a whole-food, plant-based diet, including these nine foods that have been shown in studies to drive down breast cancer risk.
+Breast cancer is the number one cancer among women in the U.S., afflicting about 276,000 women a year, or one in every eight women over their lifetime, which is why so many of us are searching for ways to reduce the risk of a breast cancer diagnosis.

 On a positive note, when detected in the earliest stages breast cancer is 99 percent treatable to a five-year cure.
 Even better news: To be clear, nothing you eat directly causes or prevents cancer, but new research shows that you can lower your risk by the lifestyle choices you make.

 "Preventative dietary measures include reducing the intake of alcohol, red meat, and fat while increasing intake of fiber and vitamin D as well as phytoestrogens from various food sources," according to one study that looked at the role of diet and breast cancer risk.
 All in all, nutrition impacts 35 percent of all breast cancer cases, the study found.

 This study specifically links meat and dairy to an elevated risk of breast cancer: Women who ate just one-quarter of a cup of full-fat milk or dairy a day had an increased risk of breast cancer.
 Doctors encourage patients to adopt a healthy lifestyle of daily exercise and a minimally processed, low-fat diet rich in fruits, vegetables, grains, and beans.
 Whole foods, high in fiber and rich in antioxidants are crucial to reducing the risk of breast cancer.